Urns for ashes

 Selecting an urn is a very personal and important decision.
 Often the family of the person who has died will buy an urn that reflects the personality of their loved one.
-At Caskets Direct we sell a large verity of urns to ensure there are urns to accommodate a range as personal tastes.
+At Caskets Direct we sell a large variety of urns to ensure there are urns to accommodate a range as personal tastes.
 When looking at buying an urn it's a good idea to think about where the urn will be placed.
 If the urn is to sit in a special place such as the mantle pieces in the living room, interior design elements of the room it is to go in should be taken into consideration.
 If style of the room is elegant with classic features an urn such as our Elegant White Enamel cremation urn might suit well.
 Many homes are built with a lot of timber and so a wooden urn could suit this type of home.

-The urn can be a simple open vase or have a simple lid or a screw on lid.Glass cremation urns and materials
+The urn can be a simple open vase or have a simple lid or a screw on lid.

-The material urns are made of are many.
+The materials urns are made of are many.
 Urns are made in the following materials, brass urns, glass urns, marble urns, crystal urns, pottery urns, wood urns to name just a few types of urns.
 Some urns have a lid or base to screws on such as wooden urns.
-Other urns have a threaded screw on lid, a lot of people prefer the urn to have this feature.
+Other urns have a threaded screw-on lid, a lot of people prefer the urn to have this feature.
 Urn lids that do not screw on can be glued in place for peace of mind.
 Other urns have a drop pin and twist lid.
 Some cloisonne urns are made in this way.

 Brass urns are hand made and a lot of skilled work from experienced craftsman is involved in making each urn.
 As each cremation urn is handmade there are usually slight differences to the pattern on each urn.